 3.1.1 Google Earth Engine Landsat TOA Image Collections

-The original algorithm used Landsat L1T products, which come with pixel values in Digital Numbers (DN).
+The original algorithm used Landsat L1T products, which come with pixel values in digital numbers (DN).
 Given the change in water body delineation method (section 3.1.4), pixel values needed to be converted to reflectance rather than the scaled radiance that DN represents.
 Converting from the Landsat L1T DN values would add complexity and processing time to CLAD.
 Rather than add a conversion step, CLAD uses image collections from Google Earth Engine that come in values of Top Of Atmosphere (TOA) reflectance.
 The Landsat TM collection is complete, as neither Landsat 4 nor 5 is currently in operation.
 The Landsat OLI collection is updated as new images are acquired by Landsat 8.
 Landsat 7 (ETM+) was not utilized in this project due to the complication of scan line errors.
 A water body with a scan line going through it would return a decreased water pixel count, potentially confusing a water manager or other CLAD user.
 Therefore, no measurements from 2012 were incorporated into this project.

 3.1.2 Cloud Mask and Cloud Shadow Masking